Anti-poaching

 Education & Outreach

-Community-based Education and Outreach programmes seek to reduce poaching by increasing the willingness of villagers to report poaching, wildlife trade and land clearances to the anti-poaching teams.
+Community-based Education and Outreach programmes seek to encourage collaboration and facilitate coexistence between predators and people.
+It can reduce poaching by increasing trust and the willingness of villagers to report poaching, wildlife trade and land clearances to conservation and anti-poaching teams.

 Project Locations